Raoufaaali/ATI.PlayerMax.Automation.Framework/README.md

 # ATI.PlayerMax.Automation.Framework
-PoC Framework for PlayerMax automation.
-The framework can be configured to run in different modes.
-This framework uses BDD (SpecFlow and Gherkin) and is implemented in C#
+This automation framework is implemented in C#, it uses NUnit with Cucumber BDD (SpecFlow and Gherkin).
+This framework can be configured to run test on Mobile and/or Browser.
+It can also run tests on prem or on Perfecto cloud or SauceLabs cloud

 ## Running on Perfecto